inttter/iinter.me/content/steam.md

 | ------ | ------- |
 | <img src="/blog/steam/old-server-browser-ui.png"> | <img src="/blog/steam/new-server-browser-ui.png">

-# Valve
+### Valve

 The company behind Steam.
 They've made some of the most iconic games, such as [Half-Life](https://store.steampowered.com/app/70/HalfLife/), [Portal](https://store.steampowered.com/app/400/Portal/) and [Portal 2](https://store.steampowered.com/app/620/Portal_2/), [Counter-Strike](https://store.steampowered.com/app/730/CounterStrike_2/), and more.
 They formed Steam in 2003 to serve as a distribution channel for games.
 They also created hardware like the [Steam Deck](https://store.steampowered.com/steamdeck/) and [Valve Index](https://store.steampowered.com/valveindex).

-# TL;DR
+### TL;DR

-Steam is good and has a lot of features which extends it, whereas other launchers are either barebones, lack anything notable, or are downright bad, or all three if they stoop that low.
+Steam is good and has a lot of features which extends it, whereas other launchers are either barebones, lack anything notable, or are downright bad, or all three sometimes.

 > [Click here](https://steamcommunity.com/id/intermed) if you want to see my Steam profile!